 Many first time users of Ubuntu’s Unity interface become slightly confusing by one aspect of the Launcher’s behaviour: minimising app windows.

 Of course, the launcher doesn’t behave like this – and that’s by design.
-Unity implements a slightly different workflow and usability paradigm – one that many find they just can’t get used to.
+Unity uses a slightly different workflow paradigm, one that many find they just can’t get used to.

-Well the good news for Ubuntu 12.04 users is that you don’t, not if you don’t want to.
+The good news for Ubuntu 12.04 LTS users is that you don’t have to get used to it, not if you don’t want to.

 - sudo add-apt-repository ppa:ojno/unity-minimize-on-click